jruizvar/cnn-model/README.md

 # Energy Regression
 The regression study intends to train a model that determines the energy of a calorimetric image.

-The resuls shown below correspond to the sample `eplus_Ele-Eta0PhiPiOver2-Energy20to100_V2.npy`.
+The results shown below correspond to the sample `eplus_Ele-Eta0PhiPiOver2-Energy20to100_V2.npy`.

 ![](notebooks/gen_energy.png)

 ## Model Evaluation
-According to the RMSE metric the convolutional model outperforms the shallow model.
+According to the metric [RMSE](python/custom_estimator.py#L58) the convolutional model outperforms the shallow model.

 <table>
   <tr>